 To become a member of TodWalkers, please contact Penny at email@example.com .
 We’ll send you a form to fill in – and membership is free.

-Walkers in Tod should be aware that the canal towing path from Littleborough to Sowerby Bridge has been eroded in many places and there are closures all along the route where you have to leave the path.
-There is a major landslip blocking the Pennine Bridleway on the London Road above Harvelin Park, and there are other minor slips along other paths – so take care!
+Walkers in Tod should be aware that the canal towing path from Littleborough to Sowerby Bridge has been eroded in many places and there are closures along the route where you have to leave the path.
+However, the route is now clear for walkers, cyclists (and boats) from Todmorden to Hebden Bridge.
+There is a major landslip which blocked the Pennine Bridleway on the London Road above Harvelin Park, but that has been cleared from the bridleway and the track is being made good.
+There are still other minor slips along other paths – so take care!

 Rapid progress is being made in the repair and restoration of the Rochdale Canal towpath.
 If you would like to help, please contact Jon Stopp for details of what you could do, where, and when.